Geryon E2900-MS Review

-Delivering a somewhat subpar performance, the Geryon earned a 4 out of 10 in our first testing metric, which is responsible for 40% of its overall score.
-We ranked and graded each vacuum sealer on how fast they can seal some different types of foods, the number of bags it can seal in a row, how thick the seal is, and if the pump can maintain the pressure inside the bag when manually sealing.
-The Geryon came in below average with the number of bags it can seal in a row.
+We ranked and graded each vacuum sealer on how fast it could seal several different types of foods, the number of bags it could seal in a row, how thick the seal is, and if the pump could maintain the pressure inside the bag when manually sealing.
+The Geryon came in a bit below average with the number of bags it could seal in a row.
 Where the class average was ~13, the Geryon could manage 12.
 Moreover, this product lets a ton of air into the bag when you attempt to manually seal a bag already under pressure.

-The heat element producing the bag seal is also slightly thinner than average by about 0.5 mm.
-That's a bit thinner than we like to see.
+The heat element producing the bag seal is also slightly thinner than average by about 0.5mm.
+This is thinner than we like to see.
 However, this can be remedied with a double seal if you want to ensure that the bag is airtight, though this will lengthen the unit's already middling working time.
 Case in point, the Geryon took an average amount to seal four slices of bread; same with the cup of dried rice.
 Yet it took a little longer with the four sausages in our sealing time tests.
-It put up an average time for sealing the pound of ground beef as well, though it left a little more air in the bag than is preferable.
+It put up an average time for sealing a pound of ground beef as well, though it left a little more air in the bag than is preferable.

-Next, we ranked each of these kitchen appliances on how much of a hassle they are to use properly.
+Next, we ranked each of these kitchen appliances on how much of a hassle it is to use properly.
 We compared the difficulty in cleaning each sealer, whether or not there is an easy way to store a roll of bags and cut them to size, if the buttons and overall interface are easy to operate, and if the lid locks down while sealing.
-Additionally, we take stock of any attachments for sealing other types of containers.
-These sundry assessments are responsible for 30% of the final score for each sealer, with the Geryon doing fairly well with 6 out of 10 points awarded.
+Additionally, we took stock of any attachments for sealing other types of containers.

-Unfortunately, this product does lack a removable drip tray.
-So, cleanup can be a bit of a pain if you accidentally spill or suck liquid into the machine.
+Unfortunately, this product lacks a removable drip tray, so cleanup can be a bit of a pain if you accidentally spill or suck liquid into the machine.
 We also found the touchscreen buttons to be overly sensitive and easy to actuate accidentally.

-The remaining 10% of the sealer's total score is the product by a single test: suction power.
-We measured the maximum vacuum that each of these machines can pull using a vacuum gauge.
-The Geryon finished out our testing process with a solid performance and earned a 6 out of 10, pulling a vacuum that measured 16.5 inches of mercury — right about the average of the group.
+For our final test, we measured the maximum vacuum that each of these machines could pull using a vacuum gauge.
+The Geryon finished out with a solid performance, pulling a vacuum that measured 16.5 inches of mercury — right about the average for our group.

-Overall, the Geryon isn't an amazing vacuum sealer though it isn't a terrible one either.
-It's nice that it has a vacuum wine cork attachment and has one of the lowest prices of the group, so it's an alright choice if you are looking for the absolute least expensive option that still performs the functions of a sealer to a respectable degree.
-Yet, some products far outperform the Geryon and don't cost a whole lot more.
+Overall, the Geryon E2900-MS isn't an amazing vacuum sealer — though it isn't a terrible one either.
+It's nice that it has a vacuum wine cork attachment and has one of the lowest prices of the group, so it's an alright choice if you are looking for an inexpensive option that still performs the functions of a sealer to a respectable degree.

 — David Wise and Austin Palmer